Gabe1L2/Arithmetic-Formatter/README.md

 # Scientific Computing with Python - Projects

-This repository contains the projects I am worked on as part of the **Scientific Computing with Python** certification from [freeCodeCamp.org](https://www.freecodecamp.org/).
+This repository contains the projects I worked on as part of the **Scientific Computing with Python** certification from [freeCodeCamp.org](https://www.freecodecamp.org/).
+View my certification [here](https://www.freecodecamp.org/certification/gabelee12/scientific-computing-with-python-v7).

 ## Projects Overview